iter8-tools/docs/docs/tutorials/autox/autox.md

 ## Apply version label

 Next, we will assign `httpbin` deployment the `app.kubernetes.io/version` label (version label).
-AutoX will relaunch experiments when the version label changes.
+AutoX will launch experiments only when this label is present on your trigger object.
+It will relaunch experiments whenever this version label is modified.

-The purpose of this *version label check* is to ensure that AutoX does not relaunch experiments with every update to the trigger object.
-For example, AutoX should not relaunch experiments when only the `status` of a deployment changes.

 ```bash
 kubectl label deployment httpbin app.kubernetes.io/version=1.0.0